YiXuProf/tmi-framework/README.md

 If you use this code in published work, please cite the accompanying paper:

 > Yi Xu. _Mechanism purity, not algorithmic complexity, governs machine
-> learning correction of satellite precipitation: The TMI framework and a
+> learning correction of satellite precipitation: The Terrain–Moisture–Intensity
-> case study in Hunan Province, China._
+> (TMI) framework and a case study in Hunan Province, China._
 > (under review)

 Additionally, remember to cite the IMERG, CN05.1, and ERA5 products you used.